TheStellarScientist/BIO312_Final_Repository-/README.md

-# BIO312_Final_Repository
+# BIO312 Final Repository
 This document contains all the commands used to create my project.
 There are two parts.
 The commands used in Labs 03 - 08 which were not used for my project and then the actual commands I used for my project.

 ## Part 1: The Labs

 ### Lab 03: Finding homologs with BLAST KEY
-This lab was done twice.
-Once for my original protein TOLLIP and again for PONPON.
-The only difference in the commands is the name.
-TOLLIP changes to PONPON.
+The purpose of this lab is to conduct a BLAST search on a starting protein to find homologs and get a general picture of size of the gene family.

 ```commands
 List of commands used for PONPON (excluding less commands used to view files)